saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	```
 	![](images/50b.png)

-2. Using Minio client (details on how to install Minio client are in the prerequisites to this workshop) configure the remote host using the commands below (you need to take the missing values in the "<>" brackets from the filesystem configuration)
+1. Using Minio client (details on how to install Minio client are in the prerequisites to this workshop) configure the remote host using the commands below (you need to take the missing values in the "<>" brackets from the filesystem configuration)

 	```
-	mc config host add saps3 https://<Endpoint> <Access key> <Secret key>
+	mc config host add saps3 https://\<Endpoint\> \<Access key\> \<Secret key\>
 	```
 	![](images/50c.png)

-2. Using Windows Explorer navigate to the folder where the retraining data file *Image-Classification-Retrain-Brands.zip* was downloaded previously and extract it via *Extract All* or using a tool like *7-zip*
+1. Using Windows Explorer navigate to the folder where the retraining data file *Image-Classification-Retrain-Brands.zip* was downloaded previously and extract it via *Extract All* or using a tool like *7-zip*
   ![](images/50d.png)

-2. Observe the folder structure - training, test and validation with each of these having a subfolder for each classification value (in this case each brand) and images in the respective subfolders.
+1. Observe the folder structure - training, test and validation with each of these having a subfolder for each classification value (in this case each brand) and images in the respective subfolders.
 Source data is split 80-10-10 (80% training, 10% test and 10% validation)

   ![](images/50e.png)

-2. From the command prompt, navigate to the folder where the Brands data was extracted
+1. From the command prompt, navigate to the folder where the Brands data was extracted

 	```
 	cd downloads
 	```

-2. Copy the data to the AWS S3 bucket using Minio client - this will take a minute or two
+1. Copy the data to the AWS S3 bucket using Minio client - this will take a minute or two

   ```
-  mc cp Brands saps3/data --recursive
+  mc cp Brands saps3/data \-\-recursive
   ```
   ![](images/50f.png)

-2. List the Brands directory
+1. List the Brands directory

   ```
   cf sapml fs list Brands/
   ```

-2. Display the training categories
+1. Display the training categories

 	```
 	cf sapml fs list Brands/training/